AseemTapase123/-AI-Powered-Cybersecurity-Threat-Detection-/README.md

-# 🛡 AI-Powered Cybersecurity Threat Detection System (SOC Simulation)
+# 🛡 AI-Powered Cybersecurity Threat Detection

 ## 📌 Project Overview
 This project is an AI-based Intrusion Detection System (IDS) that uses Machine Learning to classify network traffic as **normal or malicious**.